NetPosterWorks - Educational Posters selected for teachers by a teacher.

 CHARLES DARWIN BOOKS, VIDEO, AUDIO

-The Origins of Species sold out on the first day of its publication in 1859.
+Origin of the Species sold out on the first day of its publication in 1859.
 It is the major book of the nineteenth century, and one of the most readable and accessible of the great revolutionary works of the scientific imagination.

 At the time of its publication the book raised havoc among scientists and the general public - and it still does today.
 "Descended from the apes?
 My dear, let us hope that it is not true, but if it is, then let us pray that it will not become generally known," said the wife of the bishop of Worcester after she had learned about The Origin of Species.